--Do you park your RV outside for a month or two at a time at a separate storage facility lot?
-A cover will definitely help keep it nice.
+-Do you park your RV outside for a months at a time at a separate storage facility lot?
+RV covers will definitely help keep it nice.

 RV Cover Buyer’s Guide – What to Look For in a Camper Cover?

-As you consider the different types of RV covers, here are a few things you should consider:
+As you look at the different types of RV covers, here are a few things you should consider:

 - Fabric Material